dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 @author name

 This tag makes an「author」entry.
 You can have multiple @author tags, one for each author.
-Don't feel compelled to use this tag—your version control system does a more thorough job tracking authorship.
+Don't feel compelled to use this tag — your version control system does a more thorough job tracking authorship.

 @version text